 Walk through the gardens

-With over 50 acres to explore, Rutgers Gardens exposes kids to the environment and gardening, and how the diverse plantings play a role in our environment.
-Take a look at the map to help you guide you within the 14 distinct areas to explore, each one unique in its own way.
+With over 50 acres to explore, Rutgers Gardens exposes kids to the environment, gardening, and how diverse plantings play a role in it.
+Take a look at the map to help guide you within the 14 distinct areas to explore, each one unique in its own way.
 At the Rain Garden, kids can learn how the space is designed to reduce stormwater runoff from impermeable surfaces, combat erosion of local streams and rivers, and help remove pollutants from the water.
 Then, head to the Pollinator Garden, which is filled with plants that require the help of bees, insects, and hummingbirds to set seed.
 These plants also provide shelter, food, and migratory sites for a diverse range of pollinators.
 In Bamboo Grove, the 2 acres of towering bamboo will wow you, and each season, new culms grow to over 30 feet tall.
-Some of the other spaces to visit include the All-America Selections Garden, where the best of the best blooms from seed are planted, the Art Rudolph Sun and Shade Garden to find a spot to rest, Heylar Woods for trails to hike among decades-old trees, and the Holly Collection with the largest collection of Holly Trees in the US.
+Some of the other spaces to visit include: the All-America Selections Garden, where the best of the best blooms from seed are planted; the Art Rudolph Sun and Shade Garden to find a spot to rest; Heylar Woods for trails to hike among decades-old trees; and the Holly Collection with the largest collection of Holly Trees in the US.

 Learn from an expert

 Want to know more about how these gardens grow?
 Take a guided tour offered throughout the year, which is a great way to learn and explore Rutgers Gardens.
-During these tours, an expert will introduce you to unique specimens, including some plants that are unique to the botanical garden setting.
+During these tours, an expert will introduce you to rare specimens, including plants found only in botanical garden settings.
 As you walk through the gardens, staff members and other experts will answer any questions that you may have.
-There are also specific days when special events with experts are held, including Haul Out Your Holly: A Tour of the Evergreen Garden and Holly Collection, Tree Planting and Pruning 101, and All About Pollinator Gardens.
+There are also specific days when special events with experts are held, and look out for their 4-H camp.

 Become a volunteer